Thelonious Monk: 1971–1982: Later life and death

 The documentary film Thelonious Monk: Straight, No Chaser (1988) attributed Monk's quirky behavior to mental illness.
 In the film, Monk's son said that his father sometimes did not recognize him, and he reported that Monk was hospitalized on several occasions owing to an unspecified mental illness that worsened in the late 1960s.
 No reports or diagnoses were ever publicized, but Monk would often become excited for two or three days, then pace for days after that, after which he would withdraw and stop speaking.
 Doctors recommended electroconvulsive therapy as a treatment option for Monk's illness, but his family would not allow it; antipsychotics and lithium were prescribed instead.
 Other theories abound: Leslie Gourse, author of the book Straight, No Chaser: The Life and Genius of Thelonious Monk (1997), reported that at least one of Monk's psychiatrists failed to find evidence of manic depression (bipolar disorder) or schizophrenia.
 Another doctor maintains that Monk was misdiagnosed and prescribed drugs during his hospital stay that may have caused brain damage.

-As his health declined, Monk's last six years were spent as a guest in the Weehawken, New Jersey, home of his long-standing patron and friend Pannonica de Koenigswarter, who nursed Monk during his final illness.
-She proved to be a steadfast presence, as did his own wife Nellie, especially as his life descended into further isolation.
+As his health declined, Monk's last six years were spent as a guest in the Weehawken, New Jersey, home of de Koenigswarter, who nursed Monk during his final illness.
+She proved to be a steadfast presence, as did his own wife Nellie, as his life descended into further isolation.
 Monk did not play the piano during this time, even though one was present in his room, and he spoke to few visitors.
-He died of a stroke on February 17, 1982.
-His funeral was held at Sanctuary of St. Peter's Church.
-He was buried in Ferncliff Cemetery (Grave 405, Hillcrest 1 section) at Hartsdale, New York.
+He died of a stroke on February 17, 1982 at Englewood Hospital in Englewood, New Jersey.
+His funeral was held at the Sanctuary of St. Peter's Church in Manhattan; he was buried in Ferncliff Cemetery (Grave 405, Hillcrest 1 section) in Hartsdale, New York.

-Thelonious Monk, his daughter and wife, at Ferndale Cemetery, Westchester, New York.